marcelbeumer/react-blueprint/README.md

 - Pure function, explicit react component event handler binding
 - TODO: Dependency injected, testable modules and react component
 - Prefer pure rendering components
+- Use Stilr for component CSS (`StyleSheet.create`)
-- Use pure (post)CSS stylesheets for the web
+- Use (post)CSS stylesheets for non component CSS
 - Prefer to animate elements using CSS
 - Picking between setting top/left and transform CSS properties
 - TODO: Animate elements using RAF when CSS is not possible